milosgajdos/embeviz/README.md

 # embeviz

-A simple app that helps you visualize data embeddings.
+A simple webapp that helps you visualize embeddings.

 > [!WARNING]
 > THIS PROJECT IS WILDLY EXPERIMENTAL AT THE MOMENT!
 USE AT YOUR OWN RISK!